-2021 Series E Bonds
+2021 Series G Bonds

-Upon the issuance of the 2021 Series E Bonds, the proceeds thereof will be deposited in Accounts under the General Resolution.
-The proceeds of the 2021 Series E Bonds are expected to be used by the Corporation to redeem, on the date of issuance of the 2021 Series E Bonds, the Refunded Bonds, which were previously issued under a separate bond resolution to reimburse the Corporation for its previous financing of mortgage loans.
-Upon the redemption of the Refunded Bonds, certain mortgage loans currently pledged under such bond resolution will be pledged to the General Resolution and will be designated the "2021 Series E Mortgage Loans."
-The developments financed with the 2021 Series E Mortgage Loans are referred to as the "2021 Series E Developments."
-See "2021 Series E Mortgage Loans" below.
+Upon the issuance of the 2021 Series G Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
+The proceeds of the 2021 Series G Bonds are expected to be used by the Corporation to redeem, within 90 days of the issuance of the 2021 Series G Bonds, the Refunded Bonds, which were previously issued to finance Mortgage Loans.
+Upon the redemption of the Refunded Bonds, the Corporation will re-designate such Mortgage Loans as "2021 Series G Mortgage Loans."
+The Mortgage Loans financed with the proceeds of the Refunded Bonds to be redeemed with the proceeds of the 2021 Series G Bonds are set forth in Table 1 of "Appendix D-1- Developments and Mortgage Loans Outstanding Under the Program" in Part II of this Official Statement (which includes a description of certain Mortgage Loan terms including interest rates, permanent loan closing dates, terms to maturity and prepayment provisions).
+Such Mortgage Loans are referred to herein as the "2021 Series G Developments."
+See "2021 Series G Mortgage Loans" below.